10 Things to Take Hiking in Fiordland

 10. Waterproofs

-Well-prepared, there’s nothing like journeying through the wilderness, discovering the untamed nature of Fiordland’s trails.
-If you’ve packed the items above, all you need is your sense of adventure – and that weighs nothing at all.
+Well-prepared, there's nothing like journeying through the wilderness and discovering the untamed nature of Fiordland's trails.
+If you've packed everything above, you're ready for whatever the mountain throws at you.